obedwayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=olleh hello - Write a script that sets the mode of the file hello the same as olleh’s mode.
 #!/bin/bash
 chmod -R ugo+X * - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+#!/bin/bash
+mkdir my_dir -m=751 - Create a script that creates a directory called my_dir with permissions 751 in the working directory.